Travel tips, advice and activities for the perfect 3 days in Chiang Mai itinerary.

 Now that you know what to do during your 3 day Chiang Mai itinerary here are some highlights to help you plan when to visit, where to stay, what to eat, and how to get around the city.

 When to Visit Chiang Mai, Thailand

 There is no bad time to visit Chiang Mai.

 Thailand is hot all year round and has basically two seasons: rainy season and dry season.

 October through April is dry season and has the best weather, with sunny days and little rain.
 But it is peak tourist season so the whole country gets more crowded.

-May through September is the rainy season, so the weather is hotter, more humid, and it rains more frequently.
+May through September is the rainy season in Chiang Mai, so the weather is hotter, more humid, and it rains more frequently.

 But even during the rainy season, it usually only rains in the afternoon so you can still get a good day of exploring.
 Flights to Thailand also tend to be cheaper during the rainy season.